 If you already have two outstanding home loans, and want to take a third, the LTV ratio is capped at 35%.

-Note that these LTV ratios quoted above are only eligible for loans with a loan tenure of 30 years or less. if the loan exceeds the age limit of 65 or has a tenure of longer than 30 years (see points 4 and 5), the LTV can fall even lower.
+Note that these LTV ratios quoted above are only eligible for loans with a loan tenure of 30 years or less.
+If the loan exceeds the age limit of 65 or has a tenure of longer than 30 years (or 25 years for HDB), the LTV can fall even lower.
 See points 4 and 5 for more information.

 2. Remaining lease on the property

 For properties that only have 36 to 40 years left on the lease, the maximum LTV is often capped at 60 per cent.
 However, you can still pay up to 15 per cent of the property price or value (whichever is lower) with your CPF.